Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Classical vs Quantum Probability

-Among the numerous attempts that have been made to generalize or extend the Kochen-Specker construction \cite{mermin, peres, kernaghan, kernaghan-peres, penrose, cabello et al, cabello 1997}.
-Perhaps the simplest of these yet put forward is that of Cabello et al, which entails the specification of nine different non-commuting observables on a four-dimensional Hilbert space, each admitting four distinct eigenvalues.
-In a financial context, one can think of the setup as involving a single quantum system being prepared in a state $\hat p$ with nine different ``draft financial contracts" drawn up, each requiring measurement of one of the nine observables.
-The contracts specify the payments that will be made in the event that one of the four possible results occurs for the measurement associated with a specific contract.
-It is of the nature of quantum probability that only one of the nine contracts can be implemented, so we can envisage a rational investor being presented with the alternatives and choosing one optimally in accordance with their needs.
+Among the numerous attempts that have been made to generalize or extend the Kochen-Specker construction \cite{mermin, peres, kernaghan, kernaghan-peres, penrose}, perhaps the simplest yet put forward is that of Cabello et al \cite{cabello et al, cabello 1997}, which entails the specification of a collection of nine different non-commuting observables on a four-dimensional Hilbert space.

+In a financial context, one can think of this setup as involving a single quantum system being prepared in a state $\hat p$ with nine different ``draft financial contracts" drawn up, each requiring measurement of one of the nine observables.
+The contracts specify the payments that will be made when one of the four possible outcomes occurs for the measurement associated with a specific contract.
+It is of the nature of quantum probability that only one of the nine contracts can be implemented, so we can envisage a rational agent being presented with the alternatives and choosing one optimally in accordance with their needs.

+In any specific setting, there will only be one contract in play, namely the one chosen by the agent after careful consideration of their criteria for optimality.
+In each such specific setting the usual rules for Kolmorovian probability apply.
+But for the setup and description of the problem as a whole -- with the presentation and analysis of the nine contracts and the posing of the optimization problem, we require quantum probability.
+This example can be used to refute the claim of a skeptic who asks whether one is merely taking simple examples from classical finance and dressing them up in the language of quantum probability and calling the result quantum finance.
+The point is that completely tractable examples can be constructed within the context of quantum finance for which no classical analogue exists.

 The setup is an elaborate although feasible one, and we can use the methods discussed to calculate the probabilities of the results for the nine different measurements and hence the expected utility gained from each choice.
 Each observable has four possible outcomes, thus determining an orthonormal tetrad in Hilbert space.
 These are the four eigenvectors of the Hermitian matrix corresponding to a given observable.
 The result of the measurement is to select one of these eigenvectors.
 Equivalently, each measurement measures four commuting projection operators, namely the projection operators associated with the four legs of the tetrad.
 The outcome of one of these four measurements will be unity and the rest nil.